zzzprojects/docs/entityframework-extensions.net/pages/getting-started/providers/efcore/efcore-postgresql-provider.md

 Now, you are ready to start your application.

 ## Create Data Model

- Model is a collection of classes to interact with the database.
+The model is a collection of classes to interact with the database.

  - A model stores data that is retrieved according to the commands from the Controller and displayed in the View.
  - It can also be used to manipulate the data to implement the business logic.